Image courtesy to decoded conference

 - At least one photographer/videographer.
 It’s great if you can get your event’s photographer on board to send you images in realtime.
 However, there’s a high chance of them being very busy and pulled in separate directions, unable to send a constant stream of images.
 Having a social media savvy team member with a quick eye for aesthetics will work just fine

 - A designer ready and available to edit photos on the fly.
-A savvy graphics person might even have Photoshop or Canva templates ready for powerful and branded images
+A savvy graphics person might even have Photoshop, Canva or Visme templates ready for powerful and branded images

 2. Create a Timeline